Auburn Community Hospital

-Auburn Community Hospital (ACH) is a acute-care medical facility in Auburn, New York.
+Auburn Community Hospital (ACH) is an acute-care medical facility in Auburn, New York.
 The hospital hosts a VA community-based outpatient clinic.
 ACH is the largest employer in Cayuga County.

 History

 "Auburn City Hospital" was founded in 1878, helped in no small part by a bequest of $30,000 from James S. Seymour, President of the Bank of Auburn.
 William H. Seward Jr. was one of the incorporators.
 The hospital was built of the Lansing Property, former home of Rev. Dirck Cornelius Lansing of Auburn Theological Seminary.

 In 1885, the construction of an annex added twenty additional beds to the original thirteen.
 Three years later a nursing school was added.
 The West Pavilion was built in 1902.
 In 1927, a new hospital building was completed.
 In 1944, ACH became the polio care center for the county.
 The War Memorial Wing was added in 1946, bringing the total bed capacity to 274.

 In 1953, at the annual meeting of the Hospital Association, the name was changed from Auburn City Hospital to "Auburn Memorial Hospital".
 In 1960, the first floor of the War Memorial Wing was converted to a psychiatric unit.
 The following year an ICU was opened on the fourth floor of the Memorial Wing.
 The nursing home extended care unit was opened in 1966.
 With the opening of a nursing curriculum at Auburn Community College, the School of Nursing closed.
 In 2022 The hospital established The Auburn Community Hospital Nursing Student Angel Fund to assist with funding for Nursing program students’ transportation to campus and to their clinical assignments.

-In 2012 Auburn Memorial Hospital changed its name to "Auburn Community Hospital" to reflect the stronger connections which the hospital was developing through the communities in the Finger Lakes Region.
+In 2012 Auburn Memorial Hospital changed its name to "Auburn Community Hospital", nominally to reflect the stronger connections which the hospital was developing through the communities in the Finger Lakes Region.